Infinitesimal Lyapunov functions for singular flows: Some properties of quadratic forms and -separated cocycles

 \begin{remark} Complementing Remark~\ref{rmk:J-separated-C-}, the necessary and sufficient condition in items (2-3) of Theorem~\ref{thm:J-separated-tildeJ}, for (strict) $\J$-separation, shows that a cocycle $A_t(x)$ is (strictly) $\J$-separated if, and only if, its inverse $A_{-t}(x)$ is (strictly) $(-\J)$-separated. \end{remark}

-\begin{remark} The inequality~\eqref{eq:Jexponential-inequality} shows that $\delta$ is a measure of the ``minimal instantaneous expansion rate'' of $|\J\circ A_t(x)|$ on positive vectors; item (6) of Theorem~\ref{thm:J-separated-tildeJ} shows that $\delta$ is also a ``maximal instantaneous expansion rate'' of $|\J\circ A_t(x)|$ on negative vectors; and the last inequality shows in addition that $\delta$ is also a bound for the ``instantaneous variation of the ratio'' between $|\J\circ A_t(x)|$ on negative and positive vectors.
+\begin{remark} Item (5) of Theorem~\ref{thm:J-separated-tildeJ} shows that $\delta$ is a measure of the ``minimal instantaneous expansion rate'' of $|\J\circ A_t(x)|$ on positive vectors, but also a ``maximal instantaneous expansion rate'' of $|\J\circ A_t(x)|$ on negative vectors.

-Hence, the behavior of the area under the function $\delta$, given by $\Delta(x,t)=\int_0^t\delta(X_s(x))\,ds$ as $t$ tends to $\pm\infty$, defines the type of partial hyperbolic splitting (with contracting or expanding subbundles) exhibited by a strictly $\J$-separated cocycle.
+Hence, the behavior of the area under the function $\delta$, given by $\Delta_s^t(x)$ as $t-s$ tends to $\pm\infty$, defines the type of partial hyperbolic splitting (with contracting or expanding subbundles) exhibited by a strictly $\J$-separated cocycle.

-In this way we have a condition ensuring partial hyperbolicity of an invariant subset involving only the spatial derivative map of the vector field. \end{remark}
+In this way we have conditions ensuring partial hyperbolicity of an invariant subset involving only the spatial derivative map of the vector field; see Theorem \ref{thm:char-dom-split} in Section~\ref{sec:charact-splitt-throu}. \end{remark}

 \begin{proof}[Proof of Theorem~\ref{thm:J-separated-tildeJ}] The map $\psi(t,v):=\langle J A_t(x) v,A_t(x) v\rangle$ is smooth and for $v\in E_x$ satisfies

 where we have used the fact that the cocycle has an infinitesimal generator $D(x)$: we have the relation